 - Green onion (for garnish)

 The list could go on, but we’ll let you take it from here!
-One of our top picks is using up that fresh or canned pineapple to toss into this sweet and sour Fried Rice dish made with Genoa salami, pork, hoisin sauce, and sweet pineapple.
+One of our top picks is using up that fresh or canned pineapple to toss into this Pineapple Salami Fried Rice dish made with Genoa salami, pork, hoisin sauce, and sweet pineapple.
 A great option for all of you fans of sweet and savory together in one tasty dish.

 4. Signature flavor